 - Nutmeg Oil helps to relieve indigestion, stomach cramps, or pains in babies

 - Lavender Oil helps calm a crying baby, reduces colic symptoms

 - Chamomile Oil helps promote relaxation, making baby’s sleep more restful

 With 100% natural ingredients, this oil is absolutely safe for your little one, Mama.
 So whenever your baby is having a few tummy discomforts or getting colicky, grab this tummy oil and massage it on their belly to help them find relief.

-Using it so easy, too.
-Just pump a few drops on your fingers and gently apply it on your baby’s tummy just like how our beautiful Mama Vernece does it!
+Using it is so easy, too.
+Just pump a few drops on your fingers and gently apply them to your baby’s tummy, just like how our beautiful Mama Vernece does it!

-Now, with all these tips in mind, it’s still important to remember that there’s no one way to relieve colic in babies.
-Some of the tips we shared may work, some may not at all.
+With all these tips in mind, it’s still important to remember that there’s no one way to relieve colic in babies.
+Some of the suggestions we shared may work, and some may not work.
 The important thing is to find one that works for you and your little one.

 Mama's Choice Team